Snorkeling Black Rock – Popular Spot That Begs Caution

 Ka’anapali Beach is home to some ritzy dining, hotels, and shopping.
 The resorts on the north end of the very long Ka’anapali Beach, within a reasonable walk of snorkeling Black Rock, are Sheraton Maui Resort and Spa, Ka’anapali Beach Hotel, Aston at The Whaler on Ka’anapali Beach, and The Westin Maui Resort and Spa.
 Several big catamarans come to shore on this beach to pick up and drop off charter guests, as well.

 If you are not staying at a resort in the area, you can still access this snorkel spot.
 There is a public parking option, though it is limited, so it is best to come early to guarantee parking.

-From the parking garage (described below), walk out and around to the right.
+From the parking garage (described in the driving directions below), walk out and around to the right.
 There is a 750 foot long sidewalk, marked by a blue shoreline access sign (No. 213), that leads you to the beach.
 Once you reach the beach you need to walk to the right another 750 feet on the beach to get to the water entrance for snorkeling Black Rock.

 This beautiful sandy beach is made for bare feet.
 Walk to the very north end of the beach and get in the water.
 Walk out until you can float and put your fins on.